 What is the Best Luggage for Europe Train Travel in 2023

-Europe has a fantastic rail system, but choosing the right luggage for Europe train travel can make or break your trip.
-Whether it’s a carry-on that fits snugly in the overhead bin, a lightweight backpack for those on-the-go moments, or a durable hard case for longer trips, the right piece of luggage can make all the difference.
+Whether it’s a carry-on that fits snugly in the overhead bin, a lightweight backpack for those on-the-go moments, or a durable hard case for longer trips, finding the right luggage for train travel in Europe can make all the difference.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you if you make a purchase through a link.
 Please see the full disclosure for further information.